How to File a Noise Complaint Against Upstairs Neighbors (Step-by-Step)

 For each event, capture:

-Objective evidence is harder to dismiss than “it was loud.”
+Specific details are easier to review than “it was loud.”

 Step 3: Contact your neighbor once (if safe)